Coul33t/med-synth-data-gen/README.md

 Unused:
 * `main.r`: used to generate synthetic data with the R `synthpop` package (using SDV for now)
 * `add_medication.py`: Not finished, used to add a medication

+### TODO
+odds of the values going towards uncontrolled values 1.04 -> it goes toward the higher risk of high pressure being uncontrolled